Antetokounmpo argues with arena worker, flings away ladder

 One of the workers set up a 12-foot ladder next to the basket where Antetokounmpo was shooting.
 Antetokounmpo walked up to the ladder and moved it out of the way.

-The employee moved it back in place, much to the ire of Antetokounmpo.
-He approached the staffer, had a quick, heated verbal exchange, then moved the ladder away again, sending it crashing to the floor.
+The employee moved it back in place.
+Antetokounmpo then approached the staffer, had a quick, exchange, and then shoved the ladder away, sending it crashing to the floor.

+“I never try to disrespect anyone, in any way shape or form,” Antetokounmpo told reporters afterward.
+“I feel like today was just unfortunate event that took place.”

+Antetokounmpo told reporters that the incident began when he started shooting free throws and a player and coach told him to leave the court.
+Antetokounmpo didn’t name the player, but the Milwaukee Journal Sentinel had a video showing Philadelphia’s Montrezl Harrell taking the ball from Anteokounmpo as the Bucks forward was at the free-throw line.

+“At the end of the day people are going to make things look the way they want it to look,” Antetokounmpo told reporters.
+“Did I meant to push the ladder all the way down?
+I totally did not.
+I just tried to, I think I pushed it and it got caught and fell.
+But people are going to make it look the way they want it to look.
+I know what happened.
+I think there’s cameras all over this court.
+We can show the whole incident from people coming and getting the ball, people getting in my face.
+I don’t want to get into all those things.

+“I don’t know if I should apologize because I don’t feel like I did anything wrong, except the ladder just fell.
+I feel like it’s my right for me to work on my skills after a horrible night from the free-throw line.
+I think anybody in my position that had a night like me would go out and work on his free throws.
+And if they didn’t, they don’t really care about their game.”

-Word spread quickly through the Wells Fargo Center and 76ers backup center Montrezl Harrell, who was still on the other end of the court talking to a group of individuals, including some 76ers staffers, started to walk toward Antetokounmpo, shouting at him for mistreating the arena employee.
+Word spread quickly through the Wells Fargo Center.
+Harrell, who was still on the other end of the court talking to a group of individuals, including some 76ers staffers, started to walk toward Antetokounmpo, shouting at him for mistreating the arena employee.

 Harrell never made it past half court, as team employees were able to get him to turn around and head to the Philadelphia locker room.